-LSEs should begin Form 4 by defining the area for which the forecast is developed identifying isolated loads and resale customers and describe how they are included or excluded from the forecast.
-Provide definitions of customer classes, including which rate classes are included in the categories for which forecasts are submitted.
+LSEs should define the area for which the forecast is developed identifying isolated loads and resale customers and describe how they are included or excluded from the forecast.
+Provide definitions of customer classes, including which rate classes are included in each forecast category.

-After defining the forecast area and included customers, describe the method for forecasting electricity demand components such as end uses, fuel types, or structure types.
+After defining the forecast area and customer segments, describe the method for forecasting electricity demand components such as end uses, fuel types, or structure types.
 Include key forecast model structural equations, for example, econometric models, behavioral equations, or identities.
 For sector models developed using aggregate econometric methods, provide data for all dependent and independent variables, reporting all standard statistical parameters for econometric models.
 Algebraic variables and variable mnemonics should be clearly defined.